ryansalatti/EsvosCloud/README.md

 # EsvosCloud

-Personal side project that I worked on periodically for a couple months.
+Personal side project that I worked on periodically for a couple months back in 2017.
 Uses Backblaze for file storage, you can test the repository with their 10GB free limit.
 It has been well over a year since I've looked through this project.

 <b>Features:</b>
 - File upload